Chanty

 That is where patient feedback software comes in.
 It captures insights in real-time – after the visit, during treatment, or when something has gone wrong.
 Top platforms transform raw feedback into trends, alerts, and to-do’s.

-By answering quickly to feedback, providers show patients their voices matter.
-This creates loyalty, drives improvements, and ultimately leads to improved care.
+When practices respond quickly to feedback, patients know their voices matter.
+This builds loyalty, drives continuous improvement, and ultimately leads to better care – and better reviews.

 Software that closes the feedback loop